Hosting and bandwidth provided by MacAce.net.

 However, third-parties excitedly compared the performance of these systems in a variety of synthetic benchmarks and "real-world" tests.

-Compiling Geekbench benchmarks, the Timon-Royer blog presented that the Core i5 and Core i7 iMac models returned results of 7369 and 9638, respectively, compared to 9910 for the entry-level Mac Pro "Quad Core" 2.66 (Early 2009/Nehalem) configured with a 2.93 GHz processor.
+Compiling Geekbench benchmarks, the now defunct Timon-Royer blog presented that the Core i5 and Core i7 iMac models returned results of 7369 and 9638, respectively, compared to 9910 for the entry-level Mac Pro "Quad Core" 2.66 (Early 2009/Nehalem) configured with a 2.93 GHz processor.
 This indicates that in Geekbench tests, an upgraded entry-level Mac Pro is roughly 34% faster than the Core i5 iMac, but a mere 3% faster than the Core i7 iMac.

 Using its Speedmark 6 benchmark suite, the industry-standard MacWorld reported: